joshHug/LeidenITP/assignments/assignment4.md

 - A height between 150 and 200 cm.
 - A weight between 45 and 100 kg.

 Note, if you are not familiar with named tuples have a look at this [link](https://www.geeksforgeeks.org/namedtuple-in-python/).
 However, they are simply tuples that are not only subscriptable but also accessible by attribute name.
-This makes them effectively a class with only an `__ini__`  and `__getitem__` method.
+This makes them effectively a class with only an `__init__`  and `__getitem__` method.

 ### Sorting Own Objects

 At this point, we know how to sort a list of integers and why we need a class.
 However, when making an application it is often required that this new data class is also sortable.
+Sortable means that if you have two objects of your class they can be compared such that it is known if they are equal or one is smaller than the other

 In this assignment you will do this in two ways.
 The first approach will be to make the object sortable.
 This means that the sorting algorithm code does not change compared to sorting integers.
 The second approach would be to use the default `key` argument in merge sort.
-The `key` argument makes it possible to sort objects differently by applying a function to a object an sorting the return of this function.
+The `key` argument makes it possible to sort objects differently by applying a function to an object and sorting the return of this function.
 This way it is for example possible to sort on the second character in a list or to sort on a certain attribute (which is sortable) of an object.
 In this assignment, you will for example sort the person objects based on their name using the `key` argument.

 Another argument that most sorting algorithm have is the default argument `reverse`.
 This argument ensures that the list is sorted in reverse order.